SamudraUduwaka/Transformer-maintenance-record-keeper-team-backslash/README.md

 ### 3) Create the Database (MySQL)

+Optional: You can skip manual creation if the backend auto-creates the database on first run.
+This happens when your JDBC URL includes createDatabaseIfNotExist=true (default in application.properties) and the MySQL user has CREATE privileges.
+If auto-creation is not desired or fails, create it manually as shown below.

 Use your favorite MySQL client or the MySQL shell:
 ```sql
 CREATE DATABASE transformer_db CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;